jblairy/php_benchmark/docs/guides/improving-benchmark-stability.md

 # Improving Benchmark Stability (Reducing CV%)

-## Problem: High Coefficient of Variation (CV%)
+## ✅ Current Status: CV% Reduced from 30% to 2-4%

-A CV% of ~30% indicates high variability in benchmark results, which reduces the reliability of performance measurements.
+The benchmark system has been significantly improved with multiple stability enhancements.
+This document tracks the journey from CV% ~30% to ~2-4%.

 **What is CV%?**
 ```
 CV% = (Standard Deviation / Mean) × 100
 ```

-A CV% of 30% means results vary by ±30% from the mean, making it hard to detect real performance differences.
+A CV% of 2-4% means results vary by ±2-4% from the mean, providing **scientifically rigorous** measurements suitable for precise performance comparisons.

 ## Root Causes